DiefBell/boperators/README.md

 | INSTANCEOF            | `instanceof` | yes    |

 ### InstanceOf
 The `instanceof` overload is a special case.
 It's essentially just shorthand for a typeguard.
-Define it as any other typeguard function, and `boperators` will work out which to use:
+Define it as any other typeguard function, and `boperators` will work out which to use based on the `is <TYPE>`.
 ```typescript
 static readonly [INSTANCEOF] = [
     // Kinda contrived example